hugojosefson/ubuntu-install-scripts/README.md

 They save some keystrokes :) Use the `./all-*` scripts to save even more!

-Scripts have been tested with Ubuntu 18.10.
+Scripts have been tested with Ubuntu 18.10 Desktop 64-bit, but not enough.

 Happy (re-)installing!